Did Washington DC accept the Medicaid Expansion?

 What is the Obamacare Medicaid expansion’s effect on DC?
 The Medicaid expansion in Washington, D.C. did not affect those learning how to apply for Medicaid or the Affordable Care Act Medicaid application process administered by the Department of Health and Human Services.
 Petitioners seeking affordable medical care must still complete a Medicaid application form and turn it into local officials.
 Residents must give details to officials, such as full legal names, Social Security Numbers, birthdates and more.
 District agents review and verify all available information to decide if applicants are eligible for Medicaid coverage.

 The Obamacare Medicaid expansion and the related new rules extend medical coverage out to thousands of residents who could not otherwise afford health insurance.
 However, the expansion of Medicaid does not come with unlimited funding.
 The Medicaid eligibility requirements open the door for more people to get coverage, but not all applicants will receive assistance.
 For example, failing to fall within the established income range based on the FPL is still grounds for disqualification, as are many other previous disqualifying markers.
-To learn more about Federal Poverty Levels and income requirements for Medicaid, download our free guide.
+To learn more about requirements for Medicaid, download our free guide.

 The goal of the Obamacare Medicaid expansion in DC is meant to spread coverage out to a broader range of residents struggling with income.
 Petitioners should understand the new eligibility rules for the program.
 The Medicaid application process is open to more potential beneficiaries, but there are still requirements which may be grounds for disqualification.
 Furthermore, resources for the program are limited, and there will still be some petitioners who will not receive aid.